 The Feeding Tree: This must-visit eatery is located almost next door to Yankee Stadium.
 It specializes in Jamaican cuisine like jerk chicken and shrimp, oxtail stew and curried goat.

 Giovanni’s Restaurant: A bit further away from the stadium commotion, Giovanni’s specializes in home-cooked Italian fare, which is perfect if you’re on a date.
 The Italian entrees rely on authentic family recipes.
 If you’re looking for something more casual, it also serves coal-fired-oven pizza.

-Sam’s Restaurant: Sam’s Restaurant serves up soul food like macaroni and cheese, ribs, cornbread and baked ham.
+Sam’s Soul Food Bar and Lounge: Sam’s serves up soul food like macaroni and cheese, ribs, cornbread and baked ham.
 The eatery caters to game-goers, students and attorneys from the nearby courthouse.
 Don’t miss Sam’s at night if you’re in the area; it transforms into a nightclub with the same service as in the daytime, but with better music and an upbeat atmosphere.